DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 - **MORNING**.
 The Players decide to recruit more allies for the assult, and sets out to investigate rumors of a wandering tower filled with powerful soldiers.
 Something large and tower-like crashed through Alleheim Orchard recently.

-- **EVENING**.
+- **AFTERNOON**.
 At the orchard, Velmare is upset about the damage the tower caused.
 He serves them warm cider (how he likes it) and apologizes for the late shipment of fruit and drinks. ♠ Mayfae notices strange writings along inside of the house; it looks different to each person.

 - **NIGHT**.
 The Players leave the orchard and follow the large tracks of the Wandering Tower.
-Along the way the encounter a duel between flower knights riding bumblesteeds.
+Along the way the encounter a duel between Flower Knights riding bumblesteeds.
 The knights invite them to join, but The Players stay out of it.
 Later that night they catch up to the Wandering Tower and meet Agnos (Wandering Tower).
 He speaks for the other Stone Servants, who have all taken vows of silence to better hear the tower's voice. ♠ The Tower and its followers wander in search of Saint Selos, who disappeared long ago.
 Theo uses his regrowth potion to heal one of the tower knights, and is gifted a small black candle that will summon the tower.
 Eamon wants to see inside the tower, but must take the vow of silence to enter. ♠ Agnos mentions that they are interested in secrets of the Silver Nobles.
 MayFae convinces the group to sleep outside the tower, and ride it into the night.

 ### Day 15